 questions should be directed to

 From a high level, an Official Image starts out as a proposal in the form of a set of GitHub pull requests.
-Detailed and objective proposal requirements are documented in the following GitHub repositories:
+The following GitHub repositories detail the proposal requirements:

 The Docker Official Images team, with help from community contributors, formally review each proposal and provide feedback to the author.
 This initial review process may require a bit of back-and-forth before the proposal is accepted.